dotnet/docs-maui/docs/fundamentals/gestures/pointer.md

 }
 ```

 The `Element?` argument defines the element the position should be obtained relative to.
-Supplying a `null` value as this argument means that the `GetPosition` method returns a `Point?` object that defines the position of the pointer gesture inside the window.
+Supplying a `null` value as this argument means that the <xref:Microsoft.Maui.Controls.PointerEventArgs.GetPosition%2A> method returns a `Point?` object that defines the position of the pointer gesture inside the window.